 The U.N.
 Program

-Every year, up to 16 highly qualified students receive an in-depth education on our 21st-century global community by directly participating in it.
-The U.N. program, under the guidance of seasoned staff — including former U.N. personnel — is one of the few programs of its kind for undergraduates.
+Every year, up to 16 highly qualified students receive an in-depth education on our 21st-century global community by directly participating in The William and Elizabeth Kahane United Nations Program at Occidental College (Oxy at the UN).
+Oxy at the UN, under the guidance of seasoned staff — including former UN personnel — is one of the few programs of its kind for undergraduates.

 If it sounds challenging, that’s because it is.
 Students hustle to and from internships between their studies while learning to handle the fast-paced atmosphere of Manhattan.
 They ride the train and learn the grid.
 Navigate the unique character of yet another sprawling urban center.